Multi-Symbol Digital AirComp via Modulation Design and Power Adaptation: Abstract

 \section{Abstract}

-In this paper, we consider digital \ac{AirComp} and introduce a new multi-symbol modulation framework called \ac{SeMAC}.
-Building upon ChannelComp, a general framework for designing modulation schemes to support arbitrary function computation over a \ac{MAC}, \ac{SeMAC} maps each input value to a sequence of modulated symbols using distinct constellation diagrams across multiple time slots.
-This extension generalizes ChannelComp by enabling flexible modulation design across multiple transmissions, thereby enhancing reliability against channel noise.
-We formulate the modulation design as a non-convex optimization problem, apply matrix lifting to relax it into a \ac{SDP}, and recover a feasible modulation solution by solving a low rank approximation.
-For scenarios where the modulation formats cannot be changed, we further develop a power adaptation scheme that adjusts amplitude and phase of the modulated symbols while preserving the modulation structure.
-Numerical results show that \ac{SeMAC} can achieve a reliable computation by reducing the computation error up to 18~dB compared to other existing methods, particularly for the product function.
+Recently, \ac{AirComp} leverages the superposition property of wireless channels to enable efficient function computation over a \ac{MAC}. {However, existing digital AirComp methods either rely on single-symbol modulation, which limits flexibility and robustness, or on multi-symbol extensions that suffer from high complexity or approximation errors.
+To overcome these limitations, we propose a new multi-symbol modulation framework, termed \ac{SeMAC}, which encodes each input into a sequence of symbols with distinct constellation diagrams across multiple time slots.
+This approach increases design flexibility and robustness against channel noise.
+Specifically, the modulation design is formulated as a non-convex optimization problem and efficiently solved through a \ac{SCA} combined with \ac{SSD}.
+For fixed modulation formats, we further develop \ac{SeMAC-PA} to adjusts transmit power and phase while preserving the modulation structure.
+Notably, numerical results show that \ac{SeMAC} improves computation accuracy by up to~14 dB compared to the existing methods for computing nonlinear functions such as the product function.}